grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 }
 ```

 This method creates any user with a particular set of privileges.
-Note that I utilized constrained non-determinism as well in this method, which helped me a bit.
+Note that I utilized constrained non-determinism as well in this method, which spared me some initialization code.
 If this is not possible, I try to come up with some sort of "safe default" values for each of the fields.

 I like factory methods, but the more flexibility I need, the more I gravitate towards test data builders[^natprycetestdatabuilder].

-A builder leaves me much more flexibility with how I set up my DTOs.
+A test data builder is a special object that allows me to create an object with some default values, but allows me to customize the default recipee according to which the object is created.
+It leaves me much more flexibility with how I set up my DTOs.
 The typical syntax for using a builder you can find on the internet[^ploehtestdatabuilder] looks like this:

 ```csharp
 var user = new UserBuilder().WithName("Johnny").WithAge("43").Build();